PANDEYSANSKAR/Power-Bi-desktop-report/README.md

 • Design an interactive report to analyze and visualize the data

-Also a hudge shoutout to udemy's Power BI desktop course .
+Also a huge shoutout to udemy's Power BI desktop course for guidance.